abigail-ryan/serenity-day-spa/TESTING.md

 #### Lighthouse scores using Chrome Dev Tools

 My Lighthouse performace Score for the Home Page is lower than I would have liked for both Mobile and Desktop.
 This is due to the fact that my carousel images in the Hero section are quite large files.
-I also suspect that they are loading slower due to being hosted on Cloudinary.
-I had previously compressed the images and placed them as static files, however this lead to lots of noise and blur within the images.
-For future development I will look furhter into compressing images without losing so much of the quality.
+I also suspect that they are loading slower due to being larger and hosted on Cloudinary.
+I had previously compressed the images using TinyPNG and placed them in as static files, however this lead to lots of noise and blur within the images.

 **DESKTOP**